Emsa001/ft_destructor/README.md

 # FT_DESTRUCTOR

-A lightweight C library that automates memory cleanup, it ensures all allocated memory is properly freed in case of allocation fail or at program exit, simplifying memory management and minimizing memory leaks.
+A lightweight C library that automates memory cleanup.
+It ensures all allocated memory is properly freed in case of allocation fail or at program exit.
+In short it's simplifying memory management and minimizing memory leaks.

 ## Installation